2-switch: transition and stability on forests and pseudofests: p-switch

 \begin{lemma} If $U$ is a unicyclic graph, then every 2-switch between two edges of $\Cycles(U)$ is a p-switch on $U$. \end{lemma}

 \begin{proof} Let $\tau$ be a 2-switch on $U$.
 If $\tau$ is a u-switch, then $\tau$ is obviously a p-switch.
-Otherwise, notice that $\tau(U)$ consist of two unicyclic components, and so it is a pseudoforest. \end{proof}
+Otherwise, notice that $\tau(U)$ consists of two unicyclic components, and so it is a pseudoforest. \end{proof}

 Let $G$ be a graph.
 We denote by $\cycles(G)$ the number of subgraphs of $G$ isomorphic to a cycle.
-We say that $G$ has \textbf{cyclicity} $c(G)$ if $\cycles(H)\leq c(G)$ for every component $H$ of $G$.
+We say that $G$ has \emph{cyclicity} $c(G)$ if $\cycles(H)\leq c(G)$ for every component $H$ of $G$.
 Pseudoforests are exactly the graphs with cyclicity $\leq 1$.